Khaled-Mahmmoud/MyCompetitiveProgramming/Math/Euler’s Totient and Möbius Functions.md

 - perfect square: sqrt(n) = is integer. sqrt(16) = 4

-- In other words, no prime number occurs more than once: e.g. n = 2 * 5 * 11 is square free, but n
+- In other words, no prime factor occurs more than once: e.g. n = 2 * 5 * 11 is square free, but n
 = 2 * 3 * 3 * 3 * 7 is not (divisible by 9 = 3x3)